Pruning Pepper Plants – How To Prune Pepper Plants Right

 While topping can be controversial, I highly encourage growers to bottom prune their pepper plants.
 Bottom pruning is simply cutting off the lower leaves from the plant, keeping foliage up and away from the soil.

-If you plan to keep your pepper plants alive over the winter (overwintering), you will need to prune away most of the plant for the winter.
-This is the most dramatic pruning that we ever do, removing all foliage and many of the longer branches.
+If you want to keep your pepper plants alive over the winter (overwintering), you will need to prune away most of the plant for the winter.
+This is the most dramatic type of pruning that we do, removing all foliage and many of the longer branches.

 During overwintering, pepper plants will go from having dozens of stems and hundreds of leaves to having just a few branches.